FAQs

 Do you offer free or low-cost treatment for eating disorders?

-Free treatment is available via the public mental health services within the DHB - talk to your GP about a referral if this is your preferred option.
-The specialist eating disorder service within Auckland DHB is called Tupu Ora.
+Free treatment is available via the public mental health services within Te Whatu Ora (previously the DHB) - talk to your GP about a referral if this is your preferred option.
+The specialist eating disorder service within Auckland is called Tupu Ora.

-Free parent support is available through a volunteer helpline run by the Eating Disorders Association of New Zealand (EDANZ).
+Free parent support is available through a volunteer helpline run by parents with a lived experience of having a child with an eating disorder, see the Eating Disorders Association of New Zealand (EDANZ).

 In order to increase access to specialist private treatment, we offer a low-cost treatment package for adults (18+) that are not underweight, and have concerns about overeating or binge eating.
 Please note that this is a light version of treatment, and not appropriate in all situations.
 Feel free to email us to request more details.

-We have an Intern Clinical Psychologist working with us, under the close supervision of our Clinical Director (or other senior clinical psychologist).
-As Interns are in their final year of therapy training, appointments carry a 25% fee reduction.
+We often have an Intern Psychologist working with us, under the close supervision of our Clinical Director (or other Senior Clinical Psychologist).
+As Interns are in their final year of applied psychology training, appointments carry a 20% fee reduction.

 How long are appointments?